Skip to content

 • Follow your own healthy exercise program to keep yourself in shape.
 Exercising at least three times a week will build up muscles and keep them strong.
 Talk to your doctor or physical therapist before starting a body-building program lifting weights.
 They can also tell you if you need special exercises to get damaged muscles back in shape.

-• Your doctor may want you to do prophylactic treatment with factor while you recover from a muscle bleed.
+• Your doctor may want you to do prophylactic (preventative) treatment with factor while you recover from a muscle bleed.
 Prophylactic treatment means to take factor before you have a bleed to help prevent it.

 Call your doctor or treatment center if: